Vuyi736/Bank-telemarketing/README.md

 - Duration of calls and contact type (Cell phone or telephone)

 ## FINDINGS AND INSIGHTS
-- Sign-up rate was 11.27% which was high.
+- Sign-up rate was 11.27% which was within what the industry considers good.
 - Educated, working class people had higher sign-ups
 - Married people saved more than the unmarried
 - Macroeconomics